 English majors are required to take English 1111, a one-credit introduction to the major, and are advised to do so as early as possible.
+It is only offered in the fall semester.

 What we'll do:

 - 1. We'll hear from various professors in the department about their specific fields of study, what opportunities their fields might offer you, and what courses you might take in their fields. - 2.
 We'll hear from former English majors who have experience working in such fields as law, publishing, library science, teaching, and technical writing. - 3.
 We'll talk openly and frankly about succeeding in college and about resources and opportunities available to English majors.